 Bio

 Emily De Boer (she/her) is a disabled artist, athlete and activist from Richmond BC.
 She holds a Master of Fine Arts (2024) and BFA (2022) with a major in Critical and Cultural Practices from Emily Carr University.
 As well as the Rick Hansen Foundation Accessibility Certification (2025) through the University of Alberta.
-She is an interdisciplinary artist working with chance, various methods of printmaking, analog and digital photography, installation, sculpture and collage to respond to her environment.
+She is an interdisciplinary artist working with ceramics, various methods of printmaking, analog and digital photography, installation, sculpture and collage to respond to her environment.
 With a contemporary approach to worldbuilding Emily engages chance, glitch theory, the disability concept to misfit, her embodied knowledge and education in accessibility to construct radically inclusive spaces.
-Dedicated to her community and disability justice, Emilly’s practice articulates the precarity required to navigate the oppressive barriers within the built environment.
-Her practice is a catharsis for the discomfort of exclusion, channeling the same excessive energy required to navigate the inaccessible world into constructions of her own.
-Emily responds to her environment by reconstructing it into one where, the often unwanted, glitches act as structural integrity.
+Dedicated to her community and disability justice, Emily’s practice articulates the precarity required to navigate the oppressive barriers within the built environment.
+Her practice is a catharsis for the discomfort of exclusion.
+She channels the same excessive energy required to navigate the inaccessible world around her into constructions of her own, where unexpected, often unwanted, glitches act as structural integrity.